Asymptotic Analysis of Nonlinear One-Bit Precoding in Massive MIMO Systems via Approximate Message Passing: Problem Formulation

 where for simplicity we have assumed unit transmit power at each antenna.

 Let $\s\in\mathbb{R}^K$ denote the data symbols intended for the users, and assume that perfect channel state information (CSI) is available at the BS.
-The transmit signal $\x_T=f(\mathbf{H},\s)$ is allowed to depend on both the channel matrix $\mathbf{H}$ and the instantaneous data symbols $\s$, hence the term ``symbol-level precoding''.
+The transmit signal $\x_T=f(\mathbf{H},\s,\sigma^2)$ is allowed to depend not only on the channel matrix $\mathbf{H}$ and the noise variance $\sigma^2$, but also on the instantaneous data symbols $\s$, hence the term ``symbol-level precoding''.
 Ideally, the precoding strategy, characterized by the mapping function $f$, is designed such that the received signal $\mathbf{y}=\mathbf{H}\mathbf{x}_T+\mathbf{n}$ (possibly after suitable scaling) closely approximates the intended data symbols $\s$ according to an appropriate distortion measure.